-James Wignall shows how to create an animation in Photoshop and After Effects in this easy-to-follow 12-step tutorial.
+James Wignall shows how to create an animation with Photoshop and After Effects in this easy-to-follow 12-step tutorial.

 - Software: Adobe Photoshop & After Effects (CS5-CC)